-This is the Commission's draft decision on retail prices for gas supply in the ACT.
+This is the Commission's final decision on retail prices for gas supply in the ACT.
 The Commission makes its decision in response to a reference issued by the Minister for Urban Services, calling for retail gas prices to be determined and effective from 1 July 2001.

-The draft decision builds upon the Commission's approval of the gas access arrangement proposed by ActewAGL earlier in 2001 and the setting of network pricing for the period to 30 June 2004.
-The draft decision sets a maximum retail price for gas for customers under the current regulated regime and takes into account the need for a default tariff, or safety net price, to underpin contestability during the period of the network pricing decision.
+In reaching its final decision, the Commission has considered ActewAGL's response to the draft decision released in April 2001.
+The final decision builds upon the Commission's approval of the gas access arrangement proposed by ActewAGL earlier in 2001 and the setting of network pricing for the period to 30 June 2004.

+The final decision sets a maximum retail price for gas for customers under the current regulated regime and takes into account the need for a default tariff, or safety net price, to underpin contestability during the period of the network pricing decision.
 While the Commission recognises that there are currently constraints on the development of a contestable market for gas in the ACT, there is an expectation that those constraints will reduce in the medium term and that the potential for new entrants to enter the retail gas market will increase.

-The draft decision delivers lower prices, in real terms, to consumers over the period of the price path, and retains the benefits provided by ActewAGL for pensioners.
+The final decision delivers lower prices, in real terms, to consumers over the period of the price path, and retains the benefits provided by ActewAGL for pensioners.

 The Commission has considered the issue of contestability costs separately.
-Given that the exact magnitude of these costs is not clear at this time, the Commission has agreed that prudent costs necessarily incurred in introducing contestability will be passed on to customers when they become certain.
+Given that the exact magnitude of these costs is not clear at this time, the Commission has decided that prudent costs necessarily incurred in introducing contestability will be passed on to customers when they become certain.